locka99/cpp-to-rust-book/features_of_rust/closures.md

 x = 200;
 ```

-Alternatively you can `move` variables used by the closure so it owns them and they become inaccessible from the outerscope.
+Remember how the closure cannot exist outside the lifetime of the variables it uses from its enclosing environment.
+If this is a limitation you can `move` ownership of variables used by the closure so it owns a bitwise copy of them and they become inaccessible from the outerscope.
 Since our closure was accessing an integer, the move becomes an implicit copy.
 So our `square` closure has its own `x` assigned the value `100`.
 Even if we change `x` in the outer scope to `200`, the closure has its own independent copy.

 ```rust
 let mut x = 100;